anhtuta/Notes/Interview_english_notes.md

 I like all of them, if I have to pick the most favorite charater, maybe it would be Admiral Kuzan (His code name is Blue Pheasant in English).
 I'd like to become him because I'm interested in the devil fruit he ate: it's Chilly-Chilly Fruit.
 If I've got his power, I would make it snow all the time during the winter

 ### Your favorite story in One Piece
-The story touched me the most is Enies Lobby, when Luffy and his crew tried to save Nico Robin (one of his members) from Marines.
+I shall tell you the story that touched me the most, it is Enies Lobby, when Luffy and his crew tried to save Nico Robin (one of his members) from Marines.
 At that time, Robin **sacrificed her life** to protect all of her friends from **being attack by Marines Admirals**.
 But Luffy didn't want to lose any of his member, so he decided to **strike** first by directly **invaded the Tower of Justice** (that tower is the world government's stronghold).
 He told Robin that: *"Say you want to live, we are friends"*.
 Robin replied while crying "Yes".
 And then the battle with CP9 (a secret Cipher Pol organization) happend there, was **the most memorable battle** to me

 ### Your favorite music genre /'ʒɑ:nrə/
 I often listen to **pop music, electronic dance music and Vpop**.
 In pop music, **my favorite bands and singers** are One Direction, One Republic, Charlie Puth, Taylor Swift.
 About EDM, I'm **a big fan** of Alan Walker, who famous with single Faded, and TheFatRat, who well-known with Unity and Flyaway